apache/kylin/website/_docs/install/configuration.md

 - `kylin.stream.receiver.http.min.threads`: specifies the minimum connection threads of the receiver.
 The default value is *10*.
 - `kylin.stream.receiver.query-core-threads`: specifies the number of query threads be used for the current streaming receiver.
 The default value is *50*.
 - `kylin.stream.receiver.query-max-threads`: specifies the maximum number of query threads be used for the current streaming receiver.
 The default value is *200*.
-- `kylin.stream.receiver.use-threads-per-query`: specifies the threads number that each query use.
-The default value is *8*.
-- `kylin.stream.build.additional.cuboids`: whether to build additional Cuboids.
-The additional Cuboids mean the aggregation of Mandatory Dimensions that chosen in Cube Advanced Setting page.
-The default value is *false*.
-Only build Base Cuboid by default.
 - `kylin.stream.segment-max-fragments`: specifies the maximum number of fragments that each segment keep.
 The default value is *50*.
 - `kylin.stream.segment-min-fragments`: specifies the minimum number of fragments that each segment keep.
 The default value is *15*.
 - `kylin.stream.max-fragment-size-mb`: specifies the maximum size of each fragment.
 The default value is *300*.
-- `kylin.stream.fragments-auto-merge-enable`: whether to enable fragments auto merge.
+- `kylin.stream.fragments-auto-merge-enable`: whether to enable fragments auto merge in streaming receiver side.
 The default value is *true*.
+- `kylin.stream.metrics.option`: specifies how to report metrics in streaming receiver side, option value are csv/console/jmx.
+- `kylin.stream.event.timezone`: specifies which timezone should derived time column like `HOUR_START`/`DAY_START` used.
+- `kylin.stream.auto-resubmit-after-discard-enabled`: whether to resubmit new building job automatically when finding previous job be discarded by user.

-> Note: For more information, please refer to the [Real-time OLAP](http://kylin.apache.org/docs30/tutorial/real_time_olap.html).
+> Note: For step by step tutorial, please refer to the [Real-time OLAP](/docs/tutorial/realtime_olap.html).

 ### Storage Clean up Configuration    {#storage-clean-up-configuration}